Substance Abuse

 • A study conducted in 2016 indicated approximately 50% of high school seniors had used illicit drugs at some point in their lifetime.

-• Approximately 25% of teenagers in America consume alcohol in an average month and 17% of teenagers in American use one or more illicit drugs in an average month (with marijuana accounting for a wide majority of this drug use).
+• Approximately 25% of teenagers in America consume alcohol in an average month, and 17% of teenagers in America use one or more illicit drugs in an average month (with marijuana accounting for a wide majority of this drug use).

 • Symptoms of sadness and depression are found in 75% of substance-abusing adolescents and teenagers.

-Whether depression leads to substance abuse, or the other way around, the correlation between depression and drug/alcohol use is so common it has it’s own term – dual diagnosis.
-Dual diagnosis, also referred to as co-occurring disorders, is common in teens, and can be difficult to treat when compared to teens that have only been diagnosed with a single disorder.
+Whether depression leads to substance abuse or the other way around, the correlation between depression and drug/alcohol use is so common it has its term – dual diagnosis.
+Dual diagnosis, also referred to as co-occurring disorders in teens, is common in teens and can be difficult to treat when compared to teens who have only been diagnosed with a single disorder.

 Treatment Options For Teens

 Dual diagnosis treatment is needed when a teen is suffering from both a mental illness and a substance abuse problem.
-Whether addiction came first, or depression was the first to arrive, treatment can make a significant difference for your teenager.
+Whether addiction came first or depression was the first to arrive, treatment can make a significant difference for your teenager.
 There is some debate regarding the most effective approach to treating those with dual diagnosis.
-Some believe the substance abuse should be seen as the primary disorder, and always treated first, while others view both disorders as equally important and opt for an integrated approach to treatment.
-Regardless, treatment of depression and substance abuse in teenagers often involves various steps, or levels of care, to effectively treat both disorders and prevent relapse.

-• Detoxification – often occurring in an inpatient, medical setting, those struggling with substance abuse are monitored on a 24/7 basis where medical staff can administer tapering amounts of the substance (or the medical equivalent) in an effort to wean a person off the drug in a safe and effective way.
+• Detoxification – often occurring in an inpatient medical setting, those struggling with substance abuse are monitored on a 24/7 basis, where medical staff can administer tapering amounts of the substance (or the medical equivalent) to wean a person off the drug safely and effectively.

-• Step down programs – various options are available for “stepping down” from an inpatient or residential setting including sober living homes or “halfway houses”, partial-hospitalization programs, and intensive outpatient programs.
-These programs assist individuals who are newly sober maintain that sobriety and avoid relapse through promoting a healthy, balanced lifestyle including being surrounded by supportive individuals who are also sober.
+• Step-Down Programs – various options are available for “stepping down” from an inpatient or residential setting, including sober living homes or “halfway houses,” partial-hospitalization programs, and intensive outpatient programs.
+These programs assist individuals who are newly sober to maintain that sobriety and avoid relapse by promoting a healthy, balanced lifestyle, including being surrounded by supportive individuals who are also sober.

-• Individual psychotherapy – almost always a crucial element to any phase of dual diagnosis treatment in teens, individual psychotherapy can be very effective.
+• Individual Psychotherapy – almost always a crucial element to any phase of dual diagnosis treatment in teens.
+Individual psychotherapy can be very effective.
 There are various approaches a counselor or therapist may use when it comes to individual psychotherapy, but cognitive-behavioral therapy (CBT) is amongst the most commonly used for teens with depression and substance abuse issues.
-CBT assists individuals in challenging and changing negative and ineffective thought patterns, which can contribute to depression and drug or alcohol use.
+CBT assists individuals in challenging and changing negative and ineffective thought patterns, which can contribute to teen depression and alcohol abuse.

-• Medication – medication is often used in conjunction with psychotherapy in treating depression in teenagers.
-Medication can also be helpful in easing the symptoms associated with detoxing from certain substances.
+• Medication – medication is often used in conjunction with psychotherapy in treating depression and substance abuse in teens.
+Medication can also help ease the symptoms associated with detoxing from certain substances.

 Of course, the elements of treatment may vary depending on the individual prevalence and severity of symptoms.
-Nonetheless, if your teenager is struggling with depression and a substance abuse problem, it is essential they be assessed and provided treatment recommendations.
+Nonetheless, if your teenager is struggling with depression and a substance abuse problem, they must be assessed and provided treatment recommendations.

 Share